skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

 void      game_update(i32 input, i32 mousex, i32 mousey, i64 now);
 ```

-The game uses IMGUI-style rendering.
-The caller passes in the inputs, and
+The game uses [IMGUI-style][imgui] rendering.
+The caller passes in the
-the game returns a kind of *display list* telling it what to draw.
-In the
+inputs, and the game returns a kind of *display list* telling it what to
-SDL version these turn into SDL renderer calls.
-In the web version, these
+draw.
+In the SDL version these turn into SDL renderer calls.
+In the web
-turn into canvas draws, and "mouse" inputs may be touch events.
-It plays
+version, these turn into canvas draws, and "mouse" inputs may be touch
-and feels the same on both platforms.
+events.
+It plays and feels the same on both platforms.
 Simple!

 I didn't realize it at the time, but building the SDL version first was
 critical to my productivity. **Debugging WASM programs is really dang